OfficeDev/outlook-dev-docs/docs/add-ins/index.md

 ## Supported hosts

-Outlook add-ins are supported in Outlook 2013 or later for Windows, Outlook 2016 or later for Mac, Outlook Web App for Exchange 2013 on-premises and later versions, and Outlook on the web in Office 365 and Outlook.com.
+Outlook add-ins are supported in Outlook 2013 or later for Windows, Outlook 2016 or later for Mac, Outlook Web App for Exchange 2013 on-premises and later versions, Outlook for iOS, Outlook for Android, and Outlook on the web in Office 365 and Outlook.com.
 Not all of the newest features are supported in all [clients](/office/dev/add-ins/reference/requirement-sets/outlook-api-requirement-sets#clients) at the same time.
 Please refer to articles and API references for those features to see which hosts they may or may not be supported in.

 ## Get started building Outlook add-ins